 There has been a lot of talk in the media about blue light exposure and how it may be affecting us.
 Since our exposure to high-intensity blue light has only been increasing in recent years, it’s hard to say for sure what the long-term effects will be.
-Still, there are facts we can use to understand risk, and there are small steps we can take to reduce our exposure.
+Still, we can use the facts to understand risk, and there are small steps we can take to reduce our exposure.

 Before Your Visit

 Fill out all of your info online before coming in!